 The key to putting your tree tops together is making sure you are lining up the correct ends.
 With these templates, we will work from the bottom up.
 Find the two points circled in red in Figure 1.
 Then, place your tree top and background piece right sides together, starting with the points found in Figure 1 (Figure 2).

 Pin in place to keep everything secure and lined up (Figure 3).
 You should have a bit of background overhang at the top (Figure 4).
 This is part of the pattern and allows for the space needed for trimming later on.

 Press seam open (Figure 5 & 6).

-Pin place and make sure the same overhang is happening the the background piece.
-Your previously sewing background piece and pinned background piece should line up at the top (Figure 9).
+Pin place and make sure the same overhang is happening in the background piece.
+Your previously sewn background piece and pinned background piece should line up at the top (Figure 9).

-Press tree top to prepare for trimming (Figure 10).
+Press the tree top to prepare for trimming (Figure 10).

 Trimming Your Tree Top